Disability, Housing

 Published on15 Sep, 2020

-Elise Miller Great Aunt Merle And Mum Vicki
+Elise Miller, a Local Area Coordination program participant, with Great Aunt Merle And Mum Vicki

 Moving into your own home is a special milestone but for Elise Miller, it holds extra significance.